 Even small amounts of light, for example from your alarm clock, can have an impact on your sleep.
 You can reduce light in the bedroom by:

 From an evolutionary perspective, being unaware of your surroundings would put you at a disadvantage.
-When you’re fast asleep something big and hairy can find you and eat you so we likely evolved to be aware of threats while asleep.
+For our distant ancestors being fast asleep came with the threat of something big and hairy being able to find and eat you, so we likely evolved to be aware of threats while asleep.

-Because we’re deprived of our vision when we’re asleep, we have to rely on our hearing to give us information about the environment.
+Because we’re deprived of our vision when sleeping, we have to rely on our hearing to give us information about the environment.
 Each of us wakes up hundreds of times during our sleep to check that we’re still safe and secure.

 This means that we can actually get used to sounds that initially seem very disturbing.
 This usually takes at least a couple of weeks as our brain works out that a particular noise is not a threat and it’s safe for us to ignore it.

 The fact that we can adapt to some sounds in time doesn’t help when we’re staying somewhere temporarily.
 If you’re on holiday, for instance, it’s probably easiest to carry some earplugs.